Shopify/argo-admin-template/docs/ExtensionPoints/ProductSubscription/README.md

 See [Container](../../Utilities/Container.md) for more info about how to customize your extension’s container component using the Container API.

-There are two different container types for the Product subscription extension, depending on the extension mode:
+There are two different container types for the Product Subscription App Extension, depending on the extension mode:

 #### Add, Remove